Last Updated on August 13, 2023

 8 ) “Wallander’s Ystad”

-No other city in Scandinavia and few cities in Europe can boast such a complete and ‘living’ picture of bygone days as Ystad.
-Many of the 300 half-timbered houses and other buildings bustle with restaurants and shops, and picturesque corners are alive with surprises and bargains.
+No other city in Scandinavia can boast such a complete and ‘living’ picture of bygone days as Ystad.
+Many of the 300 half-timbered houses and other buildings bustle with restaurants and shops.
+It’s a picturesque place often alive with surprises and bargains.

 Skåne’s wonderful nature is a holiday paradise in more ways than one.
-Here, you can indulge in fantastic views and exciting natural phenomena as well as complete silence and tranquillity, long, light evenings and the luxury of walking on a path in the middle of the forest all by yourself.
+Here, you can enjoy fantastic views and experience natural phenomena as well as complete silence and tranquility.

-Skåne is a province of contrasts.
+Another fantastic part of Sweden, Skåne is a province of contrasts.
 It has vast forests with light and airy deciduous trees and many forest-clad ridges that rise above the landscape.
-There are glorious fields with fertile soil and, like the peninsula that Skåne actually is, wonderful, chalk-white beaches stretching along the different seas.